Criminal Law Externships

 Placement: 5 credits, Fall through Spring

 Criminal externships focus on the practice of criminal law (including case preparation, oral advocacy, court procedures, and ethics); the role and function of prosecutors and defense attorneys; and the criminal justice system.
 Students appear as prosecutors and defense attorneys in misdemeanor cases and assist in felony trials.
-This clinic is a two semester commitment (Fall & Spring) open to third year students only.
+Criminal externships are a two semester commitment (Fall & Spring) and are open to third year students only.

-Prerequisites: Evidence, Trial Advocacy and Criminal Procedure.
+Prerequisites: Evidence, Trial Advocacy, Legal Professions and Criminal Procedure.
 (Trial Advocacy meets the Experiential Requirement for graduation.)
-Students should take both courses in sequence during the 2nd year.
+Students should take all courses during the 2nd year.
 Enrollment preference will be given to students who have completed all prerequisites.
 Students may be permitted to enroll concurrently in the Clinic and Trial Advocacy only on a “space available” basis and with professor permission.

 Course: Criminal Process (3 cr., graded, Year-long) includes lecture, discussion and role-playing exercises to prepare students for handling criminal cases.
 This course also explores discrete issues within the criminal justice system, considers the lawyers’ roles in this system and considers criminal justice issues from a social science perspective.
 Students prepare short answers to mock problems, complete a research project or research paper, and reflect upon their practice experiences in writing and class discussion.
 This course must be taken during both Fall and Spring Semesters and is not open to other students without instructor permission.
 Meets the Experiential Requirement for graduation.